neopilotai/LLMCode/llmcode/website/docs/config/reasoning.md

 llmcode --model r1
 ```

-Inside the llmcode chat, you can use `/thinking-tokens 4k` or `/reasoning-effort low` to change
+Inside the llm code, you can use `/thinking-tokens 4k` or `/reasoning-effort low` to change
 the amount of reasoning.
 Use `/thinking-tokens 0` to disable thinking tokens.

 The rest of this document describes more advanced details which are mainly needed